Virtual Courses now being run

 Wildlife strike remains collection, and identification policies and procedures.

-Long-term (passive) control measures, including on and off aerodrome habitat management.
+Long-term (pro-active) control measures, including on and off aerodrome habitat management.

 Short-term (active) tactical measures, using well established effective wildlife removal, dispersal, and control techniques.